Index

 Source: NHS England and Office for National Statistics

 The premature mortality rate from liver disease among people with severe mental ill health has been consistently higher in Hull compared to England.
-The rate in England has gradually increased by 26% from 6.9 to 8.7 deaths per 100,000 population between 2015-17 and 2020-22.
-The rate in Hull has also increased over the same time period by 13% from 11.5 to 13.0 deaths per 100,000 population although the increase occurred in the last two years with the mortality rate prior to 2018-20 remaining relatively unchanged at around 11 deaths per 100,000 population.
+The rate in England has gradually increased by 29% from 6.9 to 8.9 deaths per 100,000 population between 2015-17 and 2021-23.
+The increase in Hull over the same period has been slightly smaller, increasing by 22% from 11.5 to 14.0 deaths per 100,000 population although the majority of the increase in Hull has been in the last three years.

-There were 65 Hull residents who died prematurely from liver disease who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2020 to 2022.
+There were 70 Hull residents who died prematurely from liver disease who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2021 to 2023.
+There were 174 premature liver disease deaths in total (all of them would have been among those aged 18-74 years) so around four in ten had been in contact with secondary mental health services in the five years prior to death.

 Compared with benchmark